shizmob/pydle/README.md

 `Client.disconnect()` - disconnect from server.

-`Client.handle_forever()` - a 'main loop'-esque method.
+`Client.poll_forever()` - a 'main loop'-esque method.
 Will not return until the client disconnected.

 *Attributes*

-`Client.DEFAULT_QUIT_MESSAGE` - default quit message when `Client.quit()` is called without arguments.

 `Client.connected` - whether or not this client is connected.

-`Client.registered` - whether or not this client has passed the IRC registration stage.

 `Client.connection` - the `pydle.connection.Connection` instance associated with this client.